Jmcleodfoss/pstreader/test-pst-files/README.md

 ## Suggestions
 *   Only valid pst files should have the extension "pst" otherwise extras/test.sh will run all tests on them pointlessly

 *   Use the extension "bin" for deliberately-corrupted pst files

 *   Do not check in any full pst files unless:
     *   They are small
-    *   hey contain no identifying information for anybody
+    *   They contain no identifying information for anybody